-Our purpose is to recognize an individual or an entity that has made a substantial contribution to the profession through the introduction of a new or significantly improved law enforcement or criminal justice product, technology, process, or technique.
+Our purpose is to recognize an individual, an agency, an entity, or a company that makes a significant contribution to the profession through the introduction of a new or vastly improved product, technology, process, or technique.
+Collaborative efforts can include contributions from government and non-government individuals and companies.
+Broad examples of such significant contributions include:

 Science & Innovation in Law Enforcement/Criminal Justice Award Policy